InVisionApp/tabular/README.md

 Simply define the table columns and `tabular` will parse the right [format specifier](https://golang.org/pkg/fmt/#Printf) that you can use in your calls to `fmt` or any other function that supports it.

-Table columns can be defined once and then reused over and over again making it easy to modify column length and headings in one place.
+Table columns can be defined once and then reused over and over again making it easy to modify column length and heading in one place.
 And a subset of columns can be specified during Print() or Parse() calls to modify the table's title without redefining it.

 Example (also available in [`example/example.go`](example/example.go):